flexera-public/policy_templates/cost/flexera/cco/scheduled_report_markupsdowns/README.md

-# Scheduled Report with Markups & Markdowns
+# Scheduled Report with Markups and Markdowns

 ## What It Does